PvNagh/url-shortener/README.md

 8. Use the search functionality to filter and find specific URLs based on tags, long URLs, or short URLs.
 9. Log out of the application when you're done.

-## Features

-The application provides the following features:

-1. User Authentication: Secure access to the application using access and refresh tokens.
-When users sign up or log in, they receive an access token that allows them to make authenticated requests to the server.
-The access token is also refreshed periodically using a refresh token to maintain user sessions.

-2. URL Shortening: Generate short URLs from long URLs provided by the user and add tags to categorize the URLs for better organization.

-3. Display Shortened URLs: View the shortened URLs and their corresponding long URLs on the home page.
-The list includes tags and the number of clicks each short URL has received.
-The URLs can be copied and shared publicly.

-4. Analytics: Track the number of clicks for each short URL to gain insights into its usage.

-5. Search Functionality: Search for specific URLs based on tags, long URLs, or short URLs using the search feature.
-Enter keywords or parts of the URL to filter and find relevant results.

-6. Responsive Design: The application is fully responsive, ensuring a seamless user experience across different devices and screen sizes.

-7. Error Handling: Proper error handling is implemented to handle cases such as invalid login and signup attempts, duplicate signups, and invalid URLs.
-Users are notified of errors and provided with relevant feedback.

-8. 404 Error Page: If a user accesses a wrong page or URL within the application, a dedicated 404 error page is displayed, indicating that the requested page was not found.

-9. Log Out: Users can log out of the application to ensure the security of their account and data.
-The access and refresh tokens are invalidated upon logout, preventing unauthorized access to the user's account.

 ## Technologies Used

 - Frontend: